 The Eclipse Cross will be sold around the world and will hit most markets by early 2018.
 Its U.S. launch date it still unknown.

-Discuss this story at our Mitsubishi Forum
+Discuss this story on our Mitsubishi Eclipse Cross Forum